Bladder Support Diet For Cats

 How It Works

-• Antioxidants from cranberry & blueberry
+• Antioxidants from cranberry and blueberry help support a balanced inflammatory response

-• Omega-3 fatty acids from ground krill
+• Omega-3 fatty acids from ground krill contribute to overall urinary and tissue wellness

 Nutrients vs Ingredients